Lassie (1994 film): Production

 In June 1993, it was announced Lorne Michaels would be producing a new Lassie film through his production company Broadway Video Matthew Jacobs was first announced as writer for the film while Richard Pearce was announced as director.
 In August of that year, it was reported Gary Ross was providing additional rewrites on the script.
 Later that same month, it was reported Daniel Petrie after Pearce departed the project due to Paramount Pictures forcing a rushed production schedule on the film.

-Filming locations

-Lassie was primarily filmed in New York, Naro.
-It was also filmed in Thompson Valley, VA.

 Reception

 Lassie was released to positive reviews.

 Peter Rainer of the Los Angeles Times, stated that "one of the drawbacks of the film’s syrupy approach—at least from a family-entertainment point of view—is that you keep waiting for danger and bad guys to liven things up.
 And, sure enough, the presence of Frederic Forrest as Sam Garland, the biggest and baddest sheep farmer in the state, turns out to be a boon.
 Perpetually scowling and sunglass-clad, Sam is a rude dude; he looks over his flock of sheep and sees only lamb chops on the hoof.
 His two young sons (Charlie Hofheimer and Clayton Barclay Jones) are like a pair of range-riding homunculi.
 You keep expecting the Garlands to get seriously nutty and take over the picture—maybe try to mate Lassie with a lamb, or spike the ol’ swimmin’ hole, or force-feed Matt's kindly granddad (Richard Farnsworth) Puppy Chow.
 The producer of 'Lassie,' after all, is Lorne Michaels, executive producer of 'Saturday Night Live.'
 But even the Garlands are ultimately redeemed by the love of a dog.
 Their bark is worse than their bite.
 (On the other hand, Lassie's bite is worse than her bark.
 Go figure.)"

 Janet Maslin of The New York Times called Lassie "a stubbornly sweet, picturesque children's film" which "is inadvertently revealing about the people for whom it was ostensibly made.
 The mood is nostalgic but knowing; after all, no dog story with a soundtrack featuring the Beatles, Bob Dylan and the Allman Brothers can be considered precisely quaint.
 This film (from the producers of 'Coneheads') even presumes a degree of viewer cynicism about Lassie lore.
 Early in the story, a little girl named Jennifer Turner (Brittany Boyd) watches "Lassie" on television while her older, hipper brother Matt (Thomas Guiry) sneers.
 Matt doesn't believe in Santa Claus, and he doesn't think a 50's canine rerun can beat MTV."
 Maslin added: